 The Research on Meditators

 Neuroscientist Dr. Richard Davidson at the University of Wisconsin had done extensive research on meditators and documented the brain changes from meditation through using fMRI imaging.
 His findings have shown that the right pre-frontal cortex, which is connected with experiencing sadness, has decreased activity after meditation training and the left pre-frontal cortex, which is connected with feeling happiness has increased activity.
+Listen to his Ted Talk "How mindfulness changes the emotional life of our brains"

 The self-reports from meditators of positive changes in emotions, a general feeling of calmness and mental clarity from Mindfulness Based Stress Reduction training can now been seen as physical changes in brain structures connected with mood regulation and positive emotions.
 In the brain region most connected with anxiety, the amygdala, the scans show decreased activity, and more connections with the "rational brain," the pre-frontal cortex, which means feeling less anxious and having more choice in how we respond to circumstances.
 Freedom at last!